 5. The Fontys Empower reorientation programme is open to students who have hit a roadblock in their studies.
-The programme has a study load of 30 ECTS credits.
-The regulations for this reorientation programme can be found on the Pulsed portal: https://fontys.nl/fontyshelpt/Andere-studie/Empower-TEC-kickstartprogramma.htm
+The programme has a study load of 30 EC credits.
+The regulations for this reorientation programme can be found on the Pulsed portal.